mangusta123/capturedesk1/README.md

 capturedesk1
 ============

-Experimentation with spy screen capture and transfer through Gmail gateway to the attacker
+Experimentation with trojan spy screen capture and transfer through Gmail gateway to the attacker

 In this particular program the intention was to experiment with dynamic screen capture and

-subsequent attachment of the generated image to the mail and its transfer through GMail SMTP
+subsequent attachment of the generated image to the mail followed by its transfer through GMail SMTP

 gateway programmatically by means of GMail's mail.jar

-The program is going to be further enhanced to capture the voice and video at arbitrary times,
+The program is going to be further enhanced to capture the voice and video at arbitrary times, ideally

-ideally on reception of a particular command from attacker.
+upon reception of a particular command from attacker.

-One significant drawback of GMail's JAR library was the fact that the generated attachment is not able to
+One significant drawback of GMail's JAR library was the fact that the generated attachment is not able

-pass through some well-known mail gateways, including Hotmail (attachment is lost).
-Alternatively some
+to pass through some well-known mail gateways, including Hotmail (attachment is lost).
+Alternatively

-services work without any problem e.g. russian Mail.ru
+some services work without any problem e.g. russian Mail.ru

 One possible explanation: